-Anti-spam filtering based on Bad Words list When enabled, all requests containing at least one word in the Bad Words list (configured separately, see the next sessions) will be blocked.
+Anti-spam When enabled, all requests containing at least one word in the Bad Words list (configured separately, see the next sessions) will be blocked.
 By default the Bad Words list is empty; you have to configure it to match your site's needs.
 One good idea is to include pharmaceutical, luxury watches and shoes brand names, as this makes up the majority of comment and contact spam received on web sites.